-Occupational health & safety is Boliden's most important issue as it involves the safety and ultimately the life of Boliden's employees, and the materiality is obvious in a work environment with inherent risks.
+Occupational health & safety is Boliden's most important issue as it involves the safety and, ultimately, the life of Boliden's employees, and the materiality is obvious in a work environment with inherent risks.
 Employment, Labour/Management Relations, Training & Education, Diversity & Equal opportunity and Equal Remuneration are material aspects as they impact Boliden's ability to attract, retain and develop employees.

-Boliden faces major retirements, competes over scarce supply of relevant competences and is located in rural areas - the ability to offer a work environment dominated by foresight, development and employee care is crucial to the business.
+Boliden faces major retirements, competes for a scarce supply of relevant competences, and is located in rural areas - the ability to offer a work environment dominated by foresight, development and employee care is crucial to the business.
 Supplier assessment for labour practices is material to Boliden's ambition to be the first sustainable link in the metal's value chain.
-In addition to indicator reporting, please see GRI pp. 6-8 and Annual Report pp. 47, 54-56 and 106 to learn more about how Boliden manage, follow up and monitor performance within these aspects.
+In addition to indicator reporting, please see Annual Report pp. 44-46 to learn more about how Boliden manages, follows up and monitors performance within these aspects.